Zer0dot/v2-migrator/README.md

 Keep in mind that the more assets you have deposited/borrowed, the higher the gas limit will have to be.

 Also, DO NOT send funds directly to the contract!
 The contract should *never* hold any funds whatsoever.
-If, by chance, you do end up sending funds to it, let me know and I'll pull them out for you.
+If, by chance, you do end up sending tokens to it, let me know and I'll pull them out for you.

 Lastly, and I cannot stress this enough, I am *not an expert.* Use the contract at your own risk.
 If you don't understand the code, I recommend waiting for the official migrator.